metayeti/YABS.js/HOWTO.md

 ## 1. How it works

-This build system works on the basic observation that web projects typically consist of three relatively distinct things: some HTML files, some JavaScript files and some *other* files like stylesheets, images, or any other files relevant to the project.
-The idea of a build system then is to convert these 3 types of files into something that we may push into production (i.e. create a "release" build), or that we build something that behaves *slightly* differently but allows us to test things better (i.e. a "debug" build).
+This build system is based on the principal observation that web projects typically consist of three relatively distinct things: some HTML files, some JavaScript files and some *other* files like stylesheets, images, or any other files relevant to the project.
+The idea of this build system then is to convert these 3 types of files into something that we may push into production (i.e. create a "release" build), or that we build something that behaves *slightly* differently but allows us to test things better (i.e. a "debug" build).
 There are of course countless other ways in which we could use a build system to our advantage.

 To make YABS.js work, we feed it a build instructions file.
-This is a JSON-formatted file that contains instructions on how the build should be performed.
-YABS.js then configures, prepares, and runs the build as described by the build instructions file.
+This is a JSON-formatted file that contains instructions on how the build should be performed (i.e. tells YABS.js what to do).
+YABS.js then runs the build as instructed.
 If the build is successful, a "Build finished!" message will appear and the finished build will materialize at the build destination directory.

 For the most part, this is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript), and the fact that JSDoc-like meta tags can be extracted from sourcefiles to construct information headers for output files).
 This build system does not understand modules, `import`, `export` or `require` statements.
 What it does is roughly the following: